Ivaylo-St-Ivanov/Infinity-Inspiration--ReactJS/client/README.md

 ### About "Infinity Inspiration" web app

-"Infinity Inspiration" is a web application for sharing curious information.
-Visitors can learn from the great thinkers, explore the world’s biggest questions, find ideas, which can inspire or challenges, which can change the way of their think.
-Also if they sign up in application, can post information, that they think can be interesting for other users and like or comment other's posts.
+"Infinity Inspiration" is a web application for sharing of exciting informations.
+Visitors can learn from various great thinkers and explore the world’s biggest questions.
+They also can find here ideas, which can inspire or challenge them and possibly change the way of their thoughts.
+If they sign up within the application, they can post informations, that they think it can be interesting for other users.
+Here they can like or comment posts of other users.

          -----------

-The client side is a single page app, built with ReactJS, following the React development concepts.
-The application have responsive design, аll components use CSS modules.
+The client side of the app is a single page app, built with ReactJS and it is following the React development concepts.
+The application have responsive design and аll components use CSS modules.
 Client-side routing, error handling and data validation are implemented.
 The main files in the application are index.js and App.js

 	   -----------

-Back4App, one of the popular BaaS (Back-end as a Service) providers is used for backend purposes and storage.
-More information about Back4App could be found here -(https://www.back4app.com/).
+Back4App is one of the popular BaaS (Back-end as a Service) providers, which is used here for the backend purposes and for the storage.
+More informations about Back4App can be found here: (https://www.back4app.com/).

          -----------

- The application consist of public information accessible for all users like catalog and details.
+ The application contains public information, which is accessible for all of the users, for example catalog and details.

- Any activities like create (edit, delete) post, like or comment require authentication.
+ Any activities require authentication, for example: creating a post (edit, delete), or giving a like or comment.

 ### Functionality

-User Register (on Register page)
+User Registration (on Registering page)

-   - Register a new user by providing username, email and password.
+   - Registering a new user is possible by providing username, email and password.

-User Login (on Login page)
+User Login (on the Login page)

-   - Login in with email and password.
+   - Login is possible with email and password.

-User Logout (in navigation under showed username)
+User Logout (in the navigation under the shown username)

    - Logout from the application.

 Home page

-   - In second section shown first five persons from Persons page.
+   - In the second section, showing the first five persons from the persons page.
-   - In the last section before footer showed the last six posts.
+   - In the last section, before the footer, showing the last six posts.

 Persons page

-   - Show all persons and can open details page for every one.
+   - It’s showing all persons and it can open the details page for everyone.
-   - Also in search field on the top of the page can find person by provide full name.
+   - Through the search field on the top of the page persons can be find by providing the full name.

 Catalog page

-   - Show all posts, can open details for each one and (if login in) can create post.
+   - It’s showing all posts with their details, which can be opened separately and (if logged) a post can be created.

 Details pages

-   - Show person details. (on Persons page)
+   - It’s showing person details. (on the Persons page)
-   - Show post details and (if login in) can like (dislike) it.
-Also owners can edit and delete their posts. (on Catalog page)
+   - It’s showing post details and (if logged) a like (or a dislike) can be done.
+Also the owners of posts can edit and delete their own posts. (on the Catalog page)

 Create page

-   - Create a new post entry and save it to the database (only for authenticated user).
+   - A new post entry can be created and saved into the database (only for authenticated users).

 Edit page

-   - Edit existing post entry and save it to the database (only for owner user).
+   - Existing posts can be edited and saved into the database (only for owner users).

 Delete post

-   - Remove existing post entry from the database (only for owner user).
+   - Removing an existing post entry from the database (only for owner users).

 ### Getting started

- 1. Install all dependencies - npm i
+ 1. Install all dependencies – 'npm i'

  2. Start the application with  'npm start' in the client directory.

+### Author’s note

+All code, such as HTML and CSS, is created completely (self developed) by the author.

+### Copyright and Author

+Ivaylo Ivanov